star2k1/ledmaster/README.md

     - BLEDevice
     - BLE2902

-1. Clone esp repository into VSCode
+1. Clone controller repository into VSCode
 2. Compile and upload the code to the ESP32 using PlatformIO

 ## License